Ashlalala/aajonusnet/md/QNA/Q&A Of September 19, 2000 (Rare).md

 sized pieces and wash it down with some milk and you will put a swimmers clip on your nose and do it out side because it stinks like hell and it will stink your house up for days.
 And whenever you put the air in it you do it out doors.
-A:yway she ate this marble sized amount.
+Anyway she ate this marble sized amount.
 I got a call an hour later; I knew she was going to call.
 “I just took it.
 I need some support.
 Call me.
 I do not know what is going to happen.
 I am getting really silly.
 It is making me happy.
 I do not know what is going on.
 I do not know if this is good or bad.”
 So I